The following modules are subject to change due to availability and demand:

 - Fire Warden and Safety

 Students from this course will gain a strong foundation in the paramedic sector.
 They can then progress to several very specific training awards such as Emergency Medical Technician (EMT) courses.
-Students can progress to a Paramedic Degree at University of Limerick.
+Students can progress to a Paramedic Degree at University of Limerick (Mature students only).

 South East Technological University Carlow provide a Bachelor of Business Emergency Services Management at a Level 8 over 4 years.
 Students can also progress to UK universities to complete a degree in Paramedic Science.
 Students from this program are well placed to gain employment with HSE National Ambulance Service as a student paramedic and with Dublin Fire Brigade as student paramedics/fire fighter and Dublin Airport Authority.